xUhEngwAng/912-notes/thu_dsa/chp1/master theorem.md

 In the analysis of algorithms, `Master Theorem` provides a simple way to compute the time complexity(using big O notation) for `divide-and-conquer` recurrences.

-We all know that for `divide-and-conquer` algorithms, there are two way to analysis their time complexity, i.e. _recursion track_ and _recurrence equation_.
+We all know that for `divide-and-conquer` algorithms, there are two ways to analyze their time complexity, i.e. _recursion track_ and _recurrence equation_.
 Master Theorem is a way to compute such time complexity using both the two way: it tries to solve the _recurrence equation_ by means of _recusion track_.

 ## Introduction